talonhub/community/PRACTICES.md

 ## GUI Practices

 - Please add a screenshot showing GUI changes to the PR description to make review easier.
-- Use a `tag` if you want to do context matching on if a GUI is showing.
+- Manually activate a `tag` if you want a context to match whether a GUI element is visible.

 ### imgui Practices

-- Keep operations in an imgui drawing function efficient and limited because the imgui framework will frequently and repeatedly call the function.
+- Keep operations in an imgui drawing function (decorated by `imgui.open`) efficient and limited because the imgui framework will frequently and repeatedly call the function.
+For example, cache displayed information in a global variable.
-- Create a button and command for closing the imgui.
-Make the button text show the command's spoken form.
+- Create a button and voice command for closing each imgui window.
-- When listing options, provide buttons and a command for choosing the options.
-Either make the buttons show the exact spoken forms for selecting the corresponding options or explain the spoken forms in the imgui.
+- For each option in a list of options, provide a button and voice command.
+Either make the buttons show the exact spoken forms for selecting the corresponding options or explain the spoken forms elsewhere in the UI.
-- Keep the new user message's description of Community GUIs consistent with new GUIs.
+- Keep the "new user message" description consistent with new UI.
 Update the description if you have a good reason to not follow the patterns it documents.
-- If an imgui sometimes goes off the screen from having too much height, consider using pagination like the help system does.
+- If your imgui window is too tall for the some screens, consider using pagination buttons like the help system.
-- Show spoken forms with Talonscript syntax for things like optional words or alternative spoken forms.
+- Try to avoid having multiple spoken forms for the same button, but if you must do this, show alternatives using TalonScript syntax (e.g. `(foo | bar) [baz]`).